tobyhodges/fair-research-software/episodes/07-documenting-code.md

 - Generates a line plot to show the cumulative duration of space walks over time
 ```

-Now let's tell users about any Pre-requisites required to run the software:
+Now let's tell users about any pre-requisites required to run the software:

 ``` code
 ## Pre-requisites